Anu78/ChatGPT-for-Canvas/README.md

 2. Enable the extension using its popup menu.
 3. The correct answers for multiple choice, true/false, and multiple answer questions will be highlighted. (more coming soon.)

-## To-do for release 1.0
+## To-do

-- [ ] Add better commenting and documentation.
-- [ ] Change highlighting mechanism to be more appealing.
 - [ ] Add verification system for API token.
+- [ ] Add support for more question types.
+- [ ] Add support for more customization in settings page.
+- [x] Add better commenting and documentation.
-- [ ] Create an extension icon.
+- [x] Create an extension icon.
+- [x] Change highlighting mechanism to be more appealing.

 ## License